-Much related work [7, 18, 24] focuses on building job performance profiles and scalability models offline or exploits historic and runtime information [10, 14, 20, 23, 24].
-These approaches are not suitable for resource constrained, multianalytics settings.
+Much work [7, 18, 24] focuses on building performance profiles and scalability models offline or exploits historic and runtime information [10, 14, 20, 23, 24].
+These approaches are not suitable for resource constrained, multi-analytics settings.
 Sampling, simulations, and extensive monitoring, impose overheads and additional cost.
-Also, trace analysis [4, 7] shows that some production workloads have small ratio of repeated jobs and these jobs have often large execution times dispersion.
+Also, trace analysis [4, 7] shows that some workloads have small ratio of repeated jobs with large execution time dispersion.
 Therefore, approaches based solely on past executions cannot predict with high statistical confidence for ad-hoc jobs or jobs that are not frequently repeated.
-Lastly, most of these approaches require task-level information, for the specific framework they target (e.g., Hadoop [10, 14, 23, 24] or Spark [21]) and for this reason they cannot be integrated into resource managers.
+Lastly, most of these approaches require task-level information, for the specific framework they target (e.g., Hadoop [10, 14, 23, 24] or Spark [21]) and consequently cannot be integrated into resource managers.